HTPCGuides/unRAID/README.md

 # unRAID Plex Media Server
-This is a Dockerfile to set up for [Plex Media Server](https://plex.tv/)
+This is a Dockerfile to set up for [Plex Media Server](https://plex.tv/), specially made for unRAID.

 ## Instructions
 ### Getting the docker image